* This is the Consumer Version. *

 People with artificial joints should discuss with their dentist or doctor whether they need preventive antibiotics before medical procedures (called prophylaxis).
 Procedures for which preventive antibiotics are sometimes given include those involving the teeth, the digestive organs, and the urinary tract.

-Sometimes doctors check for bacterial infections before surgery to replace a joint.
+Sometimes doctors check for the presence of Staphylococcus aureus bacteria before surgery to replace a joint.
 A swab is used to take a sample from inside the nose, and the sample is examined for bacteria.
-If a bacterial infection is detected, an antibiotic ointment may be applied inside the nose to help prevent infections.
+If this bacterium is detected, an antibiotic ointment may be applied inside the nose to help prevent infections.

 Complete treatment of an infected artificial joint takes a long time.